 The first eight parts are sub-divided into sections and each section commences with a statement of the Principal Performance Standards, which should be met.
-Principal Performance Standards relate to the basic qualities of the Housing Unit, such as structural stability and fire resistance, and are in many cases covered by mandatory legislation (the Building Regulations 2000 in England and Wales.
+Principal Performance Standards relate to the basic qualities of the Housing Unit, such as structural stability and fire resistance, and are in many cases covered by mandatory legislation (the Building Regulations 2000 in England and Wales, the Building (Scotland) Regulations 2004 or the Building Regulations (Northern Ireland) 2000, as appropriate).